Music For And By Weirdos

 UPDATE FOR 2016

-For the 2016 release season, and possibly into the future, we are only considering submissions from Canadian artists with preference being given to female, LGBT or PoC submissions.
+For the 2016 release season, and possibly into the future, we are only considering submissions of UNRELEASED material [please don’t send us links to six month old public streams] from CANADIAN artists with preference being given to female, LGBT or PoC submissions.

 We’re are always accepting demos but please keep in mind we stand by our motto: Music for and by weirdos.